suborbital/docs/website/docs/compute/quickstart/client-libraries/nodejs.md

 }
 ```

-The result includes a function named `foo` (which for this tutorial already exists) and which we will execute using the Execution API's `run` method.
+The result includes a function named `foo` (which for this tutorial already exists) and which we will execute using the Execution APIs `run` method.

 The `run` method takes an object with the `environment`, `userId`, `namespace`, `fnName`, and `version`, and returns the result of the executed function.